-Are you going to appear for medical entrance exams and are not confident about your chances to crack through NEET 2020?
+Appearing for NEET and not confident about cracking through NEET 2020?

-For the uninitiated, the NEET 2020 examination date is 3rd May.
-This post will try to go through the reasoning of dropping out a year to prepare for NEET.
+For the uninitiated, the NEET 2020 examination date is 13th September.
+The following article reasons dropping out a year for NEET preparation.

 Should Scholars drop a year to prepare again?

 The feeling of “I want to be a doctor” is generally very strong in many individuals leading to the conclusion of dropping a year for preparation.
-The number of students dropping a year to study again for NEET are a lot more than those in engineering entrance examinations.
+The number of candidates that drop a year to prepare for NEET is greater than those dropping a year for engineering entrance tests.

 How to decide if you require dropping a year?